 The Lutetia remains this melting-pot place for the rest of the 20th century, with aficionados such as Albert Camus, James Joyce, Samuel Beckett and Juliette Gréco, as well as David Lynch, Serge Gainsbourg, Gérard Depardieu and Catherine Deneuve, amongst others.
 No wonder it is regarded as such a Parisian icon.

 The hotel of today

-Recently closed for a renovation that lasted four years — the first closure in its long history — the Lutetia has now reopened, refurbished and rethought throughout, though its heritage preserved.
+After closure for a renovation that lasted four years — the first in its long history — the Lutetia is now reopened, refurbished and rethought throughout, though its heritage preserved.
 “The challenge facing us was to breathe new life into an establishment while respecting its roots, its identity, and its personality,” explains the architect of this Renaissance, the internationally renowned Jean-Michel Wilmotte.